-Our fruit was sourced from Ray Teldeschi Vineyards in the Dry Creek Valley, Greywacke Vineyard in the Russian River Valley, and Dry Stack Vineyard in the Bennett Valley.
-Yields ranged from 1.5 to 2.5 tons/acre.
-Composed Syrah and Grenache, with a diverse range of carefully selected rootstocks and clones.
+The fruit was sourced from many of the best blocks of Syrah and Grenache from Ray Teldeschi Vineyards in the Dry Creek Valley, and Atoosa’s Vineyard in the Russian River Valley.
+Yields were maintained at lower levels for increased quality, ranging from 1.5 to 2.5 tons/acre.

 Grapes were picked in the darkness of the early morning hours, and immediately subjected to rigorous hand sorting and refinement process.
+The whole berries were gently delivered to tank.
 Cold soaks lasted five to seven days, and fermentations were managed via a combination of delestage and pumpovers.
-Maceration ranged from three to four weeks allowing us to perfect mouth feel and wine complexity.
+Extended maceration ranging from three to four weeks fine-tuned tannin profiles, allowing perfect mouth feel and wine complexity.
+The wine was aged 20 months in 100% French oak, 35% of which was new.

 The name Cosa Obra is comprised of two words,